gfulham/Greg-Fulham-Portfolio/README.md

 - The idea for the analysis section came from a blog post on [Survey Monkey](https://www.surveymonkey.com/curiosity/eliminate-order-bias-to-improve-your-survey-responses/)
 - The conclusion in the analysis shows there is some bias towards answers 4,5,6, and 7.
 ![image](https://github.com/gfulham/Greg-Fulham-Portfolio/blob/main/images/survey-answer-order-bias.png)

+# Project #2: Does Fandango Still Inflate Their Movie Ratings
+To view the project github page click [here](https://github.com/gfulham/Fandango-movie-ratings)

+In October 2015, a data journalist named Walt Hickey analyzed movie ratings data and found strong evidence to suggest that Fandango's rating system was biased and dishonest.
+He published his analysis in this article.
+Hickey found that there's a significant discrepancy between the number of stars displayed for movie ratings and the actual rating,

+The goal of this project is to analyze more recent movie ratings data to determine whether there has been any change in Fandango's rating system after Hickey's analysis in 2015.